mxklb/multilang/README.md

 _multilang_ is a library-wrapper implementation demonstrating the [_R.js_ lib](https://github.com/keithamus/R.js) written by [Keith Cirkel](https://github.com/keithamus).

 I began this project as _R.js_-evaluation to be used for client side internationalization within static HTML pages.
 I did this, to learn how to use and handle the _R.js_ lib, with the vision in mind to integrate it later on into an existing project of mine.
 It finally grew to some kind of interface (API/Wrapper) around _R.js_.

-The main purpose of _multilang_ is to make translation as easy and separted from the rest of the webpage as possible.
+The main purpose of _multilang_ is to generate translations as easy and separted from the rest of the webpage as possible.
 Steps for adding new languages are intuitive and almost automized.
 One time setup and easy maintenance are major aims.
-The initialization uses a prefined default language, while providing the user the ability to switch languages on demand.
-The user selected language is always backed up in the browsers local storrage for further usage - page reload.
+The initialization uses a prefined default language, while providing the users an ability to switch languages on demand.
+The users selected language is always backed up in the browsers local storrage for further usage - page reload.

 This demo code is published with gh-pages.
 Check it out here: [http://maxkalb.github.io/multilang/](http://maxkalb.github.io/multilang/).